sahilrai100/Portfolio/CONTRIBUTING.md

 ## Getting Started

-To contribute to Rahul Vijay Portfolio, follow these steps:
+To contribute to Sahil rai Portfolio, follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.